 b.
 Legitimate interest

-This is where Keystream Group Ltd has a legitimate reason to process your data provided it is reasonable and does not go against what you would reasonably expect from us.
-Where we have relied on a legitimate interest to process your personal data our legitimate interests are as follows:
+This is where Keystream has a legitimate reason to process your data provided it is reasonable and does not go against what you would reasonably expect from us.
+Where Keystream has relied on a legitimate interest to process your personal data our legitimate interests is/are as follows:

 c.
 Recipient/s of data